-The demand for retiree jobs is likely to increaseover the next few years.
-As "traditional retirement" (leave work at the mandatory retirement age, with an adequate pension and never want to work again) will only apply to a small minority of people.
+The demand for retiree jobs is likely to increase over the next few years.
+As a "traditional retirement" of leaving a job at the mandatory retirement age, with an adequate pension and never having to work again will only apply to a small minority of people.

 For the rest of us we will have the new "baby boomer retirement".

 We will continue to pursue a career, either through choice or necessity, through into our 70's and possibly 80's.